simonsfoundation/mountainlab_test2/README.md

 * MountainSort -- Core C++ library for sorting of multi-electride recordings.

-* MountainView -- Collection of Qt/C++ widgets for visualising generic electrophysiological datasets and sorting results.
+* MountainView -- Collection of Qt/C++ widgets for visualizing generic electrophysiological datasets and sorting results.

-* A Matlab toolset for processing, visualising, and validating spike sorting data and a set of Matlab wrappers to MountainSort and MountainView.
+* A Matlab toolset for processing, visualizing, and validating spike sorting data and a set of Matlab wrappers to MountainSort and MountainView.

-* (Future) A Python toolset for processing and visualisation of spike sorting data and a set of Python wrappers to MountainSort and MountainView.
+* (Future) A Python toolset for processing and visualization of spike sorting data and a set of Python wrappers to MountainSort and MountainView.

 ## Licence